PX4/PX4-Autopilot/nuttx/configs/README.txt

   Misc libc settings

-    CONFIG_NOPRINTF_FIELDWIDTH - sprintf-related logic is a
-       little smaller if we do not support fieldwidthes CONFIG_LIBC_FLOATINGPOINT - By default, floating point
+    CONFIG_NOPRINTF_FIELDWIDTH - sprintf-related logic is a little smaller if we do not support fieldwidthes
-      support in printf, sscanf, etc. is disabled.
+    CONFIG_LIBC_FLOATINGPOINT - By default, floating point support in printf, sscanf, etc. is disabled.
+    CONFIG_LIBC_STRERROR - strerror() is useful because it decodes 'errno' values into a human readable strings.
+But it can also require a lot of memory.
+If this option is selected, strerror() will still exist in the build but it will not decode error values.
+This option should be used by other logic to decide if it should use strerror() or not.
+For example, the NSH application will not use strerror() if this option is not selected; perror() will not use strerror() is this option is not selected (see also CONFIG_NSH_STRERROR).
+    CONFIG_LIBC_STRERROR_SHORT - If this option is selected, then strerror() will use a shortened string when it decodes the error.
+Specifically, strerror() is simply use the string that is the common name for the error.
+For example, the 'errno' value of 2 will produce the string "No such file or directory" is CONFIG_LIBC_STRERROR_SHORT is not defined but the string "ENOENT" is CONFIG_LIBC_STRERROR_SHORT is defined.
+    CONFIG_LIBC_PERROR_STDOUT - POSIX requires that perror() provide its output on stderr.
+This option may be defined, however, to provide perror() output that is serialized with other stdout messages.
+    CONFIG_LIBC_PERROR_DEVNAME -  Another non-standard option is to provide perror() output to a logging device or file.
+CONFIG_LIBC_PERROR_DEVNAME may be defined to be any write-able, character device (or file).

   Allow for architecture optimized implementations